Nictiz/eu-nl-compared/maps/xtehr2zibs2024/AllergyIntolerance-HypersensivityIntolerance-comments.md

 | type_xtehr | CodeableConcept |

 ### Comments
 This concept has a poor match to .Course in the zib Condition, to which the zib HypersensitivityIntolerance has a reference.
 In https://hl7.org/fhir/valueset-allergyintolerance-clinical.html we have "active", "inactive" and its child "resolved".
 Only "resolved" has an equivalent "No longer present" in the zib.
 The same incompatibility issues apply to the EHDSCondition.problemStatus element.
+Via de verwijzing vanuit OvergevoeligheidIntolerantie.
+Is in de praktijk niet of nauwelijks vast te stellen zolang er geen blootstelling is aan de stof.
+De neiging om een reactie te ontwikkelen op een bepaalde stof heeft nl. geen symptomen.
+Wel mapbaar (niet helemaal hetzelfde).
+ZIB issue inperking codelijst nodig?
+Zie ook zibissue voor aandoening.
+Consultatie opmerking zie ook clinicalStatus (Condition).
+Consultatie preffered binding is hier problematisch.